imthenachoman/How-To-Secure-A-Linux-Server/README.md

     sudo ufw default deny incoming comment 'deny all incoming traffic'
     ```

-1. Obviously we want SSH connections in:
+1. Obviously we want SSH connections.
+Using limit instead of allow will automatically deny connections from an IP address if it attempts to initiate 6 or more connections within a 30-second window:

     ``` bash
     sudo ufw limit in ssh comment 'allow SSH connections in'